neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 * and to get an initial idea of how structure, document and test your code.

 Instructors: Stephen Lenzi, Laura Porta, Alessandro Felder

+## Histology analysis

+Full details can be found on the [course webpage](https://brainglobe.info/community/courses/scheduled/oct-2024/index.html).